Coordinator: David A. Campion

 Lewis & Clark students may earn up to 2 semester hours of practicum credit per semester, to a maximum of 8 credits, while they are actively enrolled as cadets in ROTC.
 To do so, they should enroll in ROTC 244 Practicum.
 Supervised by the ROTC coordinator, students in this course write about their field experiences and integrate those experiences with other parts of the Lewis & Clark education.
 This practicum will be graded on a credit-no credit basis and follows all of the normal Lewis & Clark rules and regulations governing internship and practicum credit.

 Students may also transfer up to 4 semester hours of credit for physical education classes completed in ROTC training.
 A maximum of 4 semester hours of physical education credit is applicable toward graduation requirements.
 Students who take PE/A 101 Activities and/or PE/A 102 Varsity Athletics at Lewis & Clark, therefore, will not be able to transfer a full 4 semester hours of credit for physical education classes completed in ROTC training.

 Students enrolled as cadets may satisfy the ROTC military history requirement by completing HIST 299 Independent Study.
 This directed study, taken for a grade, is limited to cadets and is worth 4 semester hours of credit.
 It may also count as an elective toward the history major or minor.

 David A. Campion.
-Dr. Robert B. Pamplin Jr. Associate Professor of History, ROTC coordinator.
+Dr. Robert B. Pamplin Jr. Associate Professor of History, chair of the Department of History, ROTC coordinator.
 British and South Asian history.
 Ph.D.
 2002, M.A.
 1997 University of Virginia.
 B.A.
 1991 Georgetown University.

 ROTC 244 Practicum